Create and configure a Recovery Services vault

 It can take a while to create the Recovery Services vault.
 Monitor the status notifications in the Notifications area at the upper-right corner of the portal.
 After your vault is created, it's visible in the list of Recovery Services vaults.
 If you don't see your vault, select Refresh.

 Set storage redundancy

 Azure Backup automatically handles storage for the vault.
 You need to specify how that storage is replicated.

-From the Recovery Services vaults blade, click the new vault.
-Under the Settings section, click Properties.
+From the Recovery Services vaults pane, select the new vault.
+In the Settings section, select Properties.

-- We recommend that if you're using Azure as a primary backup storage endpoint, continue to use the default Geo-redundant setting.
+If you're using Azure as a primary backup storage endpoint, continue to use the default geo-redundant storage (GRS).

-- If you don't use Azure as a primary backup storage endpoint, then choose Locally-redundant, which reduces the Azure storage costs.
+If you don't use Azure as a primary backup storage endpoint, choose locally redundant storage (LRS) to reduce storage costs.

 Set Cross Region Restore